NORTH NEWINGTON INFORMATION

 Regular events include village fete, carols around the Christmas tree and social events organized by the Village Improvement Group.
 There are a number of Clubs/Groups in the village.
 Some are detailed above under ‘Clubs/Groups’ but further information and current events can be found on the village website and the ‘Facebook’ page.

-Last day for sending information is the 15th of the previous month, delivery is usually by the 1st of the month.
+Last day for sending information is the 15th of the previous month, delivery is usually by the 1st of every other month.

-Contributions and all content are very welcome and can be made to info@northnewingtongossip Kat and Karra are the editors.
+Contributions and all content are very welcome and can be made to info@northnewingtongossip Neil and Carol Wild and family, are the editors.

 Waste and Recycling.